The following patent was granted by

 applicant.

-submit additional paperwork, then the Kiosk 1 would
+applicant needs to submit additional paperwork, then the

-applicant to submit the paperwork to in a supplied envelope,
+submit the paperwork to in a supplied envelope, which is

-by the Kiosk 1 and collects the pertinent paperwork from the
+called by the Kiosk 1 and collects the pertinent paperwork

-updated, e.g. with the ID number of the consulate staff who
+4 is accordingly updated, e.g. with the ID number of the

-collected the paperwork, or with the supplied envelope's tag
+consulate staff who collected the paperwork, or with the

-Once the visitor has submitted all of his required
+has submitted all of his required information, the visitor's

 Depending upon the speed that the system can process